apohllo/ror-tasks/task-3/Readme.md

 * can buy and sell stocks according to stock exchange rates
 * can demand money to be transfered back to his/her bank account

-Consider what classes are needed to implement such an application.
-Select one of these class, write RSpec tests for this class and implement the class according to the tests.
-At least 10 specs should be defined.
+Write at least 5 acceptance tests that capture some of the requirements stated above.
+These acceptance tests should help you in identifying the "edge" classes that constitute the system.
+Use RSpec to write the tests.

 The implementation should be stored in `wallet` directory in the main directory of this project.
 It should be developed in a separate git branch called `project`.
+The acceptance test should be stored in `wallet/tests/acceptance` directory.

+### Part 2 - unit tests

+Consider the classes that were used in the acceptance tests in the previous part.
+Select one of these class, write unit tests for this class and implement the class according to the tests.
+At least 10 specs should be defined.

+The unit tests should be written using RSpec and placed in `wallet/tests/specs` directory.
+The implementation should be placed in `wallet/lib` directory.
+When you finish writing the implementation look at the code and check if it fulfills the principles stated in introduction.
+If not, re-factor the code accordingly.

-### Part 2 - mocks and stubs
+### Part 3 - mocks and stubs

 The implementation of the application requires access to external services, such as the stock exchange service, bank account service and currency exchange service.